itaddiction/template/README.md

 # template
-Template for a blank website with folders and boilerplate code
+Template for a blank html/css website with folders, boilerplate code and comments.
+You need to create a folder on your own pc first and then download this content to that folder.